 Eventually, the trial will make it to a split for the oil well one way and the Scorpion Canyon Loop the other.
-Check out the oil well first, as it is barely off track and it is awesome.
+Check out the oil well first, as it is barely off track, and it is impressive.

 The Oil Well

 This oil well was only ever able to pump water, as it never found the oil they were searching for.
-It is an impressive site to see though, and I am glad it is still well preserved.
-It has fallen since Last Adventurer visited it though.
+It is an impressive sight to see though, and I am glad it is still well preserved.

 You can walk all around it, even into the small one room building that is there.